OldGuyIT/avanan-dashboard/README.md

 ---

-**Note:**
+**Notes:**
 Hello!
 I wanted to share a bit about this project and my motivation for building it.

 My experience with web development started back in the old MySpace days with basic HTML/CSS, and this is my first full application/web page.

 In our environment, we receive 20–30 Avanan suspicious login alerts with medium or low severity every day.
 I needed a way to review all these alerts efficiently and spot patterns in user logins and IP addresses.